 One of the few things I’m most amazed about after working as a business development associate is that it feels almost like a movie.
 Every day is a new challenge completely, every day is different from the other and you have to embrace and enjoy the challenge.

-And the learning is also an everyday thing, even a few years later, you will still be learning new things, some learn that they are particularly good at spotting opportunities and problem-solving.
-The list of business development skills that you will uncover would be incredible.
+And learning is also an everyday thing, even a few years later, you will still be learning new things, some learn that they are particularly good at spotting opportunities and problem-solving.
+The list of business development associate skills that you will uncover would be incredible.

 It is said that each one of us has some hidden talent, but unfortunately, so not all of us get to experience them.
 We get so stuck in our routines that we don’t get enough challenges and don’t even try to do anything new which ends up making us comfortable with what we have.
 Incorporate sales business development, it is just not possible to get comfortable as the very nature of the job pushes you to push your limits.
 You will discover many new qualities about yourself and improve and shine with the ones you already have.